 “If all your friends jumped off a cliff, would you do it too?”
-Most of us have grown up hearing this question, in regards to wanting to do what our friends do.
+Most of us have grown up hearing this question.
+Similarly, “Keeping up with the Joneses” is a phrase that comes from a comic strip by the same name in 1913.
+It means being like others by trying to match their social standing and material possessions.

-But even as an adult, it’s the norm to go head first off that cliff.
-Everyone wants to just “go with the flow”, be cool and hip, and are “Keeping Up With The Joneses”.
+Everyone wants to just “go with the flow”, and be cool and trendy.
 But is this really the way to live life?

 Meaning and Origin